apitrace/apitrace/DEVELOPMENT.markdown

    * there is a type hierarchy in specs/stdapi.py, capable of representing most types in C language, and additional semantic metadata

- * Python scripts generate C code to trace and serialize calls to disk, and vice-versa.
+ * Python scripts generate C++ code to trace and serialize calls parameters to a file, and vice-versa.

    * Visitor software design pattern is used to navigate over the types.